-As of December 31, 2009, the Forest Preserve General Fund, the Forest Preserve Retirement Fund, the Forest Preserve Land Acquisition Fund and the Forest Preserve Tort and Liability Fund had a combined fund balance total of \$2,799,181 compared with 2008 of \$1,681,594.
+As of December 31, 2010, the Forest Preserve General Fund, the Forest Preserve Retirement Fund, the Forest Preserve Land Acquisition Fund and the Forest Preserve Tort and Liability Fund had a combined fund balance total of \$3,499,394 compared with 2009 of \$2,799,181.
+The fund balance in the Land Acquisition Fund of \$2,581,108 is being held for future land purchases as opportunities become available.
 Cash temporarily idle during the year was invested in demand deposits, certificates of deposit, and obligations of the U.S. Treasury.
 The County Treasurer utilizes a competitive bidding system with local financial institutions to assure that the highest return possible is made on funds invested.
-DeKalb County Forest Preserve earned interest revenue of \$29,020 on all fund type investments for the year ended December 31, 2009.
-This increase is due to the additional monies that were invested from the State grant received in 2008 for the purchase of land.
-As these monies were not used during 2009 for land purchase they were invested during that time frame.
+DeKalb County Forest Preserve earned interest revenue of \$25,078 on all fund type investments for the year ended December 31, 2010 compared with 2009 interest revenue of \$29,020.

 The County Treasurer is an elected official charged with the responsibility and authority to handle the investments for the Forest Preserve.
 The Treasurer's investment policy is to minimize credit and market risks while maintaining a competitive yield on its portfolio.
-All of the funds of the DeKalb County Forest Preserve were insured and collateralized properly as of December 31, 2009.
+All of the funds of the DeKalb County Forest Preserve were insured and collateralized properly as of December 31, 2010.